Why IDP Draft Strategy Matters More Than You Think

 |---|---|---|---|---|

 Linebackers are the gold standard.
-In the R12-14 window, every single top-12 LB drafted remained a rosterable starter the following season.
-That's a 100% hit rate with just an 8% bust rate — meaning even your "misses" at LB are still useful players.
-The key metric here is solo tackles (0.698 year-over-year correlation) and tackles for loss (0.792).
-These are the most stable stats in all of IDP, and LBs accumulate them in volume.
+In the R12-14 window, virtually every top-12 LB drafted remained a rosterable starter the following season.
+Even your "misses" at LB are still useful players.
+Solo tackles and tackles for loss carry over year to year better than any other IDP stat, and LBs accumulate them in volume.

 Defensive linemen require more patience.
-The R13-15 window offers an 83% hit rate, but the 33% bust rate means you need a backup plan.
-The issue with DL is that sack production (0.552 rho) is significantly less stable than tackle production.
+The R13-15 window hits at a strong rate, but the bust potential means you need a backup plan.
+The issue with DL is that sack production is significantly less stable than tackle production.
 A defensive end who notched 12 sacks one year might fall to 6 the next simply due to variance in quarterback pressures converting to sacks.
-Focus on DL players with high snap counts (80%+) — snap share stability (0.72 rho) is the best predictor of DL fantasy value.
+Focus on DL players with high snap counts.
+Playing time is the best predictor of DL fantasy value.

 Defensive backs are best at value prices.
-With a 75% hit rate in R14-16 and the lowest cost of any IDP position, DBs offer solid expected value.
-The 25% bust rate is manageable when you're spending late-round picks.
-Prioritize DBs who play close to the line of scrimmage — strong safeties and slot corners accumulate solo tackles (0.510 rho), which is the only reliable DB stat.
+DBs offer solid expected value in R14-16 with the lowest cost of any IDP position.
+The bust risk is manageable when you are spending late-round picks.
+Prioritize DBs who play close to the line of scrimmage.
+Strong safeties and slot corners accumulate solo tackles, which is the only reliable DB stat.

 Reaching for IDP players early is one of the most common draft mistakes, and the data shows exactly why it fails.
 These are the rounds where IDP picks have negative expected value relative to the offensive players still available.